 One of the first challenges is knowing where to get started.
-Since there are several ways to find remote work, the first task is to decide which option works the best for you.
+Since there are several ways to find remote work online, the first task is to decide which option works best for you, which all have pros and cons.

-Let’s answer today’s question: how do I get remote work?
+Let’s answer today’s question: How do I get remote work online?

-The first option is for people who want to escape their office job to work remotely at home.
-There are a ton of specialised remote job boards that list opportunities.
-Vacancies include customer support, marketing and developer roles.
+The first option is for people who want to escape their office jobs to work remotely at home as an employee.
+There are lots of specialized remote job boards that list opportunities in many industries and roles.

 While some remote jobs require candidates to be residents in the US and other countries, there are opportunities for people based all over the world.
 Read the contracting section of this article for more information.